A fresh look at Leica’s e-commerce experience results in a new way of showcasing products, leading customers to content, and winning the conversion.

 The challenge here was to keep evolving.
 Leica’s new site had brought its lesser known products out of obscurity and immediately boosted performance for the global pioneers of precision measurement, but the job wasn’t done.
 Both Leica and Oomph felt it was time to take Leica’s e-commerce functionality to the next level.

 With Leica’s previous e-commerce system, there had been a high rate of cart abandonment namely due to the site’s requirement that customers create an account before purchasing.
 Reporting also revealed site navigation was not effective.
 As ideas were discussed, new product page designs took shape and soon a full-blown re-design was underway.
-With seven sites, four of which are multilingual, this was a large undertaking and one best addressed by three key tools: Drupal Commerce, the Paragraphs module, and Kibo, an e-commerce back-end fulfillment solution.
+With seven sites, four of which are multilingual, this was a large undertaking and one best addressed by four key tools: Drupal Commerce, the Paragraphs module, Lingotek translation module, and Kibo, an e-commerce back-end fulfillment solution.
 The combination of these technologies provided a sophisticated, straightforward shopping experience for Leica Customers.

 Drupal Commerce and Kibo’s API help keep customers on the website throughout the whole e-commerce process, allowing them, for instance, to create an account after they check out rather than before.
 The Drupal Paragraphs module was leveraged to allow content editors to build rich, customizable page layouts and landing pages, and then optimize them for conversions.